 Duckworth’s Reader’s Library starts in 1910 and is published until 1927 when it is redesigned in a scaled-down size with revisions to the list of titles in the series and retitled the New Readers Library.
 This may have been to differentiate the series from the very popular low-end series the Readers Library published by the Readers Library Publishing Company.

 Jackets on the Reader’s Library series are minimalist in design and common to the series.
 This copy of R.B.
-Cunninghame Graham‘s Hope and other Sketches is undated, but probably mid 1920s.
+Cunninghame Graham‘s Hope and other Sketches is undated but was probably issued in the mid-1920s.
 The spine contains the series name, price (3/6) and publisher.
 The front of the jacket includes the series name and description.
 The front flap advertises the works of W.H.
 Hudson, some of which were in the Reader’s Library series.

 Authors in the Reader’s Library series are listed on the jacket back.
 The back flap advertises titles by Michael Fairless, again, most found in the Reader’s Library series.